shermanlo77/cptimeseries/README.md

 To reproduce the results, run the script `hyper_slice.py` followed by `hyper_slice_forecast.py`.
 Figures are plotted and saved in the `figure` directory.

+Results are saved in the `result` directory.
+When results from previous runs are detected, it will resume the run up to the provided number of samples.
+Delete the directory if you wish to restart the sampling process from the start.

 Options are provided which may be useful for development, debugging or check-pointing purposes.

 - `python3 hyper_slice.py [--sample [nsample]]`